sarah-byrne/CV/README.md

 * building momentum and breaking apathy

 ##### Line management
+As part of our matrix-management model, I line-managed people working in different projects from me.

 ##### Tech Council
-I'm a member of John Lewis's tech council, which is a group of people with experience in various development roles who .......
+I'm a member of John Lewis's tech council, which is a group of people with wide-reaching experience in various development roles who support and inspire teams to deliver the best technological solutions practically possible.
+It is not a governance body and aims to nurture rather than create red tape.

 ##### Tutor
-...
+I was a tutor to trainees learning to code in COBOL / DB2 as part of the graduate scheme.

 ### Education
 #### 1993 - 1996: &nbsp; Bristol University